Psychology

 Student research compendium

-Biannual academic journal edited by the Faculty of Psychology and published by the Ulima Publishing Fund.
+Biannual academic journal edited by the School of Psychology and published by the Ulima Publishing Fund.
 It is aimed at practitioners and academics of the behavioral sciences.
 It serves as a broad, critical and diverse forum that addresses theoretical and methodological articles, quantitative and qualitative research reports, literature reviews and meta-analyses in Spanish, Portuguese and English on psychology as a discipline and as a profession.
 It promotes a broad vision in which the diverse theoretical approaches and the different applied branches of psychology can find a space for expression.

 This compendium gathers together papers that have two different methodologies and revolve around four main topics.
 The three papers using a quantitative methodology are research proposals, whose authors have raised an issue (problem statement), reviewed literature to elaborate a theoretical framework, and outlined a methodological strategy.
 On the other hand, the seven papers using a qualitative methodology comprise research reports, whose authors have collected data from small samples and have presented both results and conclusions.